Earthquake Survival Guide

 Drive to an open spot

 It is common knowledge that earthquakes can bring down buildings, houses, footbridges, lamp posts, traffic signs, and even trees.
-With that in mind, carefully drive yourself to an open road or spot to avoid getting crushed or get hit by other cars.
+With that in mind, carefully drive yourself to an open road or spot to avoid getting crushed or getting hit by other cars.

 Park to safety